 Diploma in Professional Studies

-Between Stage 2 and Stage 3 of the course there is an option to take a year out and complete a Diploma in Professional Studies.
-This separate qualification (rated at 120 credits) involves researching, undertaking and reflecting on a 20-week (minimum) placement related to your professional interests and aspirations.
-The Diploma provides a valuable opportunity to make professional contacts and to develop your personal employability skills
+Between Stage 2 and Stage 3 of the course there is an option for you to work with industry for the duration of an academic year (across three terms/two blocks) and complete a Diploma in Professional Studies.
+Whilst the Diploma is an optional aspect of the course, it is designed as an integrated and assessed part of your journey through the course, if you do take up this option.
+The Diploma results in a standalone qualification (rated at 120 credits), which involves researching, undertaking and reflecting on a 100 day/20-week (minimum) placement related to your professional interests and aspirations.
+The Diploma provides a valuable opportunity to make professional contacts and to develop your personal employability skills.

 Mode of study

 BA Fashion Communication runs for 90 weeks in full-time mode.
 It is divided into three stages over three academic years.
 Each stage lasts 30 weeks.

 You will be expected to commit 40 hours per week to study, which includes teaching time and independent study.

 The course is credit-rated at 360 credits, with 120 credits at each stage (level).

 On successfully completing the course, you will gain a Bachelor of Arts with Honours (BA Hons degree).

 Under the Framework for Higher Education Qualifications the stages for a BA are: Stage 1 (Level 4), Stage 2 (Level 5) and Stage 3 (Level 6).
 In order to progress to the next stage, all units of the preceding stage must normally be passed: 120 credits must be achieved in each stage.
 The classification of the award will be derived from the marks of units in Stages 2 and 3 or only Stage 3, using a dual algorithm.